 Celine Mukamurenzi, a Rwandan citizen, joined SIT Study Abroad in July 2013.
 She holds a BA in social work from the National University of Rwanda and an MA in peace education from the United Nations Mandated University for Peace (Costa Rica).
 Upon completion of her BA in 2008, Celine joined the Association for Development and Social Transformation (ADTS), a local civil society organization engaged in training for social transformation in Rwanda.
-In that organization, she served as the project manager with the main responsibilities of supervising the implementation of ADTS projects, coordinating the preparation of training materials including the development of training manuals, leading the training of trainers, and creating narrative project reports.
-In 2010, Celine was awarded a 14-month fellowship in the University for Peace Great Lakes Program, with an emphasis on curriculum design, where she developed two unique curricula: Education for Social Transformation and Gender and Peacebuilding.
+In that organization, she served as the project manager with the main responsibilities of supervising the implementation of ADTS projects, coordinating the preparation of training materials including the development of training manuals, leading the training of trainers as well as elaborating narrative project reports.
+In 2010, Celine was awarded a 14-month fellowship in the University for Peace Great Lakes Program with emphasis on curriculum design, where she developed two unique curricula: Education for Social Transformation and Gender and Peacebuilding.

-In 2011, she worked with the National University of Rwanda’s Center for Conflict Management as a consultant for curriculum design.
-Among her publications is her 2012 book entitled Towards the Understanding of Social Transformation Process: Special Focus on Rwandan Context.
+In 2011, she worked with the National University of Rwanda, Center for Conflict Management, as a consultant for curriculum design.
+Among her publications is her 2012 book entitled Towards the Understanding of Social Transformation Process – Special Focus on Rwandan Context.
 Before joining SIT Study Abroad as academic director for the Rwanda: Post-Genocide Restoration and Peacebuilding program, Celine worked with the Rwanda Peace Academy, a regional center of excellence in the fields of training and research related to post-conflict reconstruction and peacebuilding.
-Celine is a member of several civil society organizations working in Rwanda.
-Since January 2013, she has served as the deputy chairperson of the United Nations’ Association–Rwanda and since August 2014 as the chairperson of Bamporenze Association.
-She has participated in various research projects — most related to the 1994 genocide against Tutsis and its effects — and counts among her greatest passions working in a multicultural learning environment.
+She has participated in various research projects—most related to the 1994 Rwandan Genocide and its effects—and counts among her greatest passions working in a multicultural learning environment.

 Apollon Kabahizi is a Rwandan and Belgian national and a survivor of the Rwandan genocide.
 He has studied and worked throughout Africa and Europe and has a background in arts, graphic design, and advertising.
 His main focus has been genocide awareness and memorial-related activities, which has given him extensive experience working with local and international agencies and coordinating significant projects in Rwanda.

 Apollon was instrumental in setting up SIT Study Abroad’s Post-Genocide Restoration and Peacebuilding semester program in Rwanda.
-In addition to this role, Apollon is the program director for the SIT Hendrix program.
+In addition to this role, Apollon is the program director for the spring semester SIT Hendrix program.

 Inspired by his personal and professional experiences, Apollon remains committed to a historically accurate and sensitive memorialization of Rwanda’s recent history.